Tmtmohseni/Tmtmohseni/Create Folders-Permissions.md

-# How to Create a New Project in the EIED Network and Set Its Permissions:
+# How to Create a New Project in the EIED Network and Set Its Permissions

 # 1. Obtain Authorization: